Development of the DC Extended Universe: Immediate effects

 In October 2022, Gunn and Safran were hired as the co-CEOs of DC Studios, the successor to DC Films, effective November 1.
 The duo had been recommended to Zaslav by De Luca.
 Gunn and Safran signaled their intention to overhaul DC's film and television properties, with Zaslav indicating that DC's various media offerings across film, television, animation, video games, and other mediums would be united into one franchise.
 Gunn further stated that he and Safran would have an open mind to input from fans, condemned the vitriol directed to him by discontent DCEU fans, and promised that they would receive no studio interference unlike their predecessors.
 He has cited the animated series Justice League Unlimited (2004–2006) and Young Justice (2010–2022) as inspirations for his and Safran's slate of projects.
 The duo spent the remaining year finalizing their plans for the DCEU, which spanned eight to ten years, presenting them to Zaslav in December.

 Upon taking the reins of the DCEU, Gunn and Safran decided to abandon the previous regimes' plans for the franchise's future.
 Work on the third Wonder Woman film was halted, while Cavill backtracked his previous announcement that he was returning as Superman, which had been made in coordination with De Luca and Abdy.
 Instead, Gunn revealed that he was writing a new Superman film centered on a younger version of the character, and the role would be recast.
 The Man of Steel sequel was once again shelved.
 Johnson confirmed that Black Adam was not part of Gunn and Safran's immediate plans, and Keaton's Batman Beyond film was scrapped.
 The Hollywood Reporter indicated that DC Studios was also considering ending Momoa's run as Aquaman, with the potential of recasting him in a different role.

 Because of these changes, Gunn and Safran found the new Flash ending problematic, and thus removed Cavill, Gadot, Keaton, and Calle from the ending in favor of a cameo from Batman & Robin star George Clooney.
 For the same reason, Gunn and Safran also removed both Keaton and Affleck from Aquaman and the Lost Kingdom, following a third round of reshoots.
+Cavill's role in the Flash was reduced to a brief cameo being made with the use of CGI and his likeness.
 Momoa stated that he would continue to play Aquaman, but hinted at the possibility of him taking on other roles simultaneously.
 Actor Dave Bautista, who worked with Gunn on the Guardians films, said that Gunn and Safran intended to reboot the DCEU.
 Variety reported that Gunn and Safran's new universe would be a "broad but not blanket reset" for the franchise.